In this article, I will discuss how to naturally control (compared to other termite treatments) and eliminate termites

-Sodium borate also is known as borax solution helps to kill subterranean termites.
-To get better results, you’ll need to apply sodium borate powder or sodium borate solution on the targeted region to get better results.
+Sodium borate also is known as the borax solution, helps to kill subterranean termites.
+You’ll need to apply sodium borate powder or sodium borate solution to the targeted region to get better results.
 A sodium borate solution is a mixture of borax and water.

 The borax solution is environmentally friendly and does not affect either humans or pests.
 You can apply borate solution by spraying or painting it on surfaces of wood of newly built buildings.
 Application of the borax solution can help avert future termite infestation in your residence.

 Here’s a kicker!!

 Always repeat the application of the borax solution until the entire colony of termites is eliminated.
-You can also decide to use borate treatments in combination with other natural termite treatment for an effective outcome.
+You can also decide to use borate treatments combined with other natural termite treatment for an effective outcome.

 2. Parasitic Nematodes for Termites

 Nematodes are worm species that love to feed on termites.
-If you have a termite infestation in your home or business premises, just release Nematodes into a colony, the Nematodes will eat up all the termites causing havoc in your premises.
+If you have a termite infestation in your home or business premises, release Nematodes into a colony, the Nematodes will eat up all the termites causing havoc on your premises.